lucisgit/moodle-assignsubmission_mahara/README.md

 About those patches
 -------------------

-As you may have noticed in the installation instructions, this plugin requires you to apply a patch to your Mahara site and possibly another patch to your Moodle site.
-The Moodle patch provides an additional hook for the assignment submission plugin to respond when an assignment is reopened.
-The Mahara patch provides support for the Mahara web services to handle collections.
+As you may have noticed in the installation instructions, this plugin may require you to apply a patch to your Mahara site.
+The patch provides support for the Mahara web services to handle collections.
+If you are using Mahara 1.10.0 or later, you DO NOT need to apply this patch, as your Mahara site will already include this functionality.

-The Moodle patch has been upstreamed into Moodle 2.7, so if you are using that version or later, you do not need to manually apply the patch file.
-The Mahara patch is still in the process of code review as of May 2014 (see https://reviews.mahara.org/#/c/3239/ ), targetted for Mahara 1.10.

 For information about how to apply a patch file, try Google.
 If you are using Linux, the process will look something like this: